April 2, 1947

 Harris’s first country hits speak to her breadth and good taste in song selection.
 Her early years found her achieving chart success by covering songs initially made famous by the Louvin Brothers, Buck Owens, Patsy Cline, Loretta Lynn, and Kitty Wells while introducing country audiences to the work of Rodney Crowell, Delbert McClinton, Susanna Clark, and Jesse Winchester.
 Throughout her career, Harris would continue this pattern of looking back while pushing forward.

-Besides discovering new songwriters, Harris earned a reputation for hiring outstanding new musicians, once again furthering careers of others.
+Besides discovering new songwriters, Harris earned a reputation for hiring outstanding new musicians, once again furthering the careers of others.
 Time and again, starting with her early Hot Band, followed by the acoustic Angel Band, to later bands she assembled to back her such as the Nash Ramblers and Spyboy, Harris gained inspiration from outstanding instrumentalists while giving the musicians a chance to add to their reputations.
-Over the years, her bands have included future country stars Rodney Crowell and Ricky Skaggs, future record producers Tony Brown and Emory Gordy Jr., guitar heroes James Burton and Albert Lee, and Americana mainstays Sam Bush and Buddy Miller.
+Over the years, her bands have included future country stars Rodney Crowell and Ricky Skaggs, future record producers Tony Brown and Emory Gordy Jr., guitar heroes James Burton and Albert Lee, and Americana music mainstays Sam Bush and Buddy Miller.

 Of all the performers to emerge from the California country-rock community, Harris achieved the greatest acceptance from Nashville and the mainstream country music world.
 Over the years, she has had twenty-seven Top Ten country hits, including seven that reached #1.
 She also has achieved fourteen Top Ten albums on the Billboard country album charts.
 Along the way, she brought millions of new young fans to country music by providing common ground for rock audiences and country listeners.

 But Harris’s influence on contemporary country music extends beyond her recording success.
-A majority of female country singers who rose to prominence in the 1980s and 1990s cited her as a primary influence, including Suzy Bogguss, Mary Chapin Carpenter, Deana Carter, Terri Clark, the Dixie Chicks, Patty Loveless, Kathy Mattea, Pam Tillis, and Trisha Yearwood, to name only a few.
-Her influence extended outside of mainstream country music, too, with acclaimed artists like Iris DeMent, Patty Griffin, Nanci Griffith, Lucinda Williams, and many others regularly citing Harris as an artistic guidepost.
+A majority of the female country singers who rose to prominence in the 1980s and 1990s cited her as a primary influence, including Suzy Bogguss, Mary Chapin Carpenter, Deana Carter, Terri Clark, the Dixie Chicks, Patty Loveless, Kathy Mattea, Pam Tillis, and Trisha Yearwood, to name only a few.
+Her influence extended outside of mainstream country music, too, with acclaimed artists such as Iris DeMent, Patty Griffin, Nanci Griffith, Lucinda Williams, and many others regularly citing Harris as an artistic guidepost.

 Becoming a Force in Nashville

 In 1983, Harris moved to Nashville, where she became an active and visible member of the city’s arts and charitable communities.
 In 1987, she teamed with Dolly Parton and Linda Ronstadt for the Grammy-winning album Trio.
-To date, Harris has won thirteen Grammy Awards.
+To date, Harris has won thirteen Grammy awards.
 She also has frequently recorded duets—including hits with Earl Thomas Conley, John Denver, Roy Orbison, Buck Owens, and Don Williams—and she has sung harmony vocals on hundreds of recordings by other artists.

 In a move that was part preservation advocacy, part testimony to the magic of “hillbilly dust” (as she called it), Harris recorded with her acoustic Nash Ramblers at the crumbling Ryman Auditorium in 1991.
 The resulting live album, At the Ryman, was released in January 1992, just days before she became a member of the Grand Ole Opry.
 Thanks in part to the renewed attention brought to the old building, it was restored and reopened as a music venue in 1994.
 Harris’s inclination toward preservation made her a natural for the Country Music Hall of Fame and Museum’s Board of Officers and Trustees.
 She served on the board for many years and is now a Trustee Emeritus.

-Her 1975 album Pieces of the Sky established a direction her work would follow: she would update traditional country music with fresh reverence while elevating up-and-coming songwriters by recording definitive versions of contemporary, cutting-edge songs.
+Emmylou Harris’s 1975 album Pieces of the Sky established a direction her work would follow: she would update traditional country music with fresh reverence while elevating up-and-coming songwriters by recording definitive versions of contemporary, cutting-edge songs.

 Wrecking Ball and Writing Songs